ryanorendorff/pyop/doc/tutorial/rules.rst

 operators on only one input.
 However, certain operators are practically useless. ::

-  A = LinearOperator((4, 4), lambda x: array([0, 0, 0, 0])
+  A = LinearOperator((4, 4), lambda x: array([0, 2, 0, 0])
-  A(array([1, 1, 1, 1])) # is not the correct answer.
+  A(array([1, 1, 1, 1])) # The result is probably not what you wanted.

-There is unfortunately no way to determine if a given forward function is the correct operator or that the input is correct type (this is an problem of no type system in Python).
-This is not to say that :class:`~pyop.linop.LinearOperator` does not perform any checking; upon the application of a :class:`~pyop.linop.LinearOperator`, the ``call`` method will check that
+While the :class:`~pyop.linop.LinearOperator` cannot automatically determine non-linear or bogus forward functions (or at least not easily), it does perform the following checks when the ``call`` method is used.

 - both the operator and the input have a shape attribute,
 - the inner dimensions of the operator and the input match, and
 - the return of the forward function matches the expected dimensions (the outer dimensions).

-Therefore, it is impossible to use the following operators due to the checks
+Therefore, it is impossible to use the following operators due to the checks.
  ::

   LinearOperator((4, 4), lambda x: "Hinc lucem et pocula sacra.")